mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

 }
 ```

-It does not make sense to test our `getFahrenheit` function because underneath it does nothing else but invoking the library function, and we can expect that one is working as intended.
+It does not make sense to test our `getFahrenheit` function because underneath it does nothing else but invoking the library function, and we should expect a library to be working as intended.
 (Simplified, I know)

 Let's take a short look into Vue land.
 Vue is a critical part of the GitLab JavaScript codebase.
 When writing specs for Vue components, a common gotcha is to actually end up testing Vue provided functionality, because it appears to be the easiest thing to test.
 Here's an example taken from our codebase.